Do less for your SaaS launch to get more

 I created my first web product in 2008.
 I did not code it myself but hacked it together using ExpressionEngine plugins (that was really the only thing I did good with this product).
 Since 2008 I’ve built, launched and ran and sold multiple products.
 I have learned a thing or two about this process along the way.

 - don’t sweat the details (best code practices, unique UI design etc.)

 - keep the scope really small (and then even smaller)

 - do this really small scope really, really good

 - leave out things you don’t need right away

 - don’t reinvent the wheel

-- don’t go for full test coverage (or add tests altogether)
+- don’t go for full test coverage (or no tests at all)

 - don’t be smart about UX or UI—be precise, be clear

-Sjabloon launched as “beta”, you could purchase it for a discounted price.
+Sjabloon launched as “beta”, it could be purchased for a discounted price.
 I could’ve launched with all the bells and whistles, but there was no way for me to know what I had in mind was really what people were willing to pay for.

 Example: When I launched I’ve had not added any mechanism to lock/prevent access when a user’s access would expire.
 As this was 12 months after the first purchase, there’s no rush to do this right from the start.
 Example 2: At launch I’ve added the most basic payment implementation using Stripe (basically what Stripe has on their site).
 I’ve since replaced it with the payment feature coming with Sjabloon.

 Do not overthink it.